|

 Very popular as well is Plaza de España (the spanish square) in the María Luisa Park.
 In this area you can find many interesting buildings, reminders of the Latin American Exhibition which took place in Seville in 1929.

-Plaza de España has been the scenery of episode II of George Lucas' STAR WARS.
+Plaza de España has even been a scenery for STAR WARS.

 You can also take a look at the Royal Tobacco Factory where the famous story of Carmen (by Bizet) took place.
 Now it is the main building of the university of Seville.